linusnyren/VideoPoker/README.md

 # VideoPoker!
-# A fantastic videogame built from the ground as an Scrum project assignment.
+# <h1>A fantastic videogame built from the ground as an Scrum project assignment.</h1>